 LOS ANGELES – Nkosi Tafari lifted the Los Angeles Football Club to a 1-0 victory against Real España on Tuesday during the second leg of the first round in the Concacaf Champions Cup before 10, 491 at BMO Stadium.

 In the 64th minute, Tafari scored the match’s lone goal.
-The defender sent a close range left-footed shot into the roof of the net following a LAFC free kick.
+The defender sent a close-range left-footed shot into the roof of the net following an LAFC free kick.
 It’s Tafari’s first goal since joining the Black and Gold in January 2025.
-Goalkeeper Thomas Hasal added LAFC's second cleansheet of the month.
+Goalkeeper Thomas Hasal added LAFC's second clean sheet of the month.

 "When Kos [Nkosi Tafari] started the preseason, he wasn't always in the starting team.
 We were trying different things and his mentalty was exceptional...I'm just happy for him to get rewarded, even with tonight's goal.
 He's doing a lot of the things we're asking him to do," said head coach Marc Dos Santos.

 Tuesday’s match marks three wins in eight days and the second time in team history that LAFC has started the season with three consecutive wins.
 Los Angeles extended its home win count in Concacaf Champions Cup matches to seven.
-It was a noticably different night compared to last week's match up against Real España in Honduras.
+It was a noticeably different night than last week's match against Real España in Honduras.

 At halftime, both sides remained scoreless- a stark contrast to the first leg’s match, where LAFC had entered the locker room leading 5-0.
-Real España’s goal keeper Luis Lopez saved two shots on target including a right-footed shot from outside the box by Tyler Boyd in the 27th minute.
+Real España’s goalkeeper, Luis Lopez, saved two shots on target, including a right-footed shot from outside the box by Tyler Boyd in the 27th minute.
 LAFC pressed early and often but couldn’t find success in the final third.
-The Honduran side's defense repeatedly denied openings for LAFC’s attackers to get clear shots.
+The Honduran side's defense repeatedly denied LAFC’s attackers clear shots.

 Statistically, LAFC dominated once again.
-The Black and Gold held possesion 58% and ended the night with seven shots on target compared to Los Aurinegros' two shots and 42% ball control, using the same 4-2-3-1 formation as last time.
+The Black and Gold held possession 58% and ended the night with seven shots on target, compared to Los Aurinegros' two shots, and 42% ball control, using the same 4-2-3-1 formation as last time.

-Dos Santos made changes immediately out of the locker room, brining on forward Nathan Ordaz, Timmy Tillman and 17-year-old Jude Terry.
-The midfielder made his first-team debut for Los Angeles as Denis Bouanga, Son-Heung Min, and Stephen Eustáquio departed the match.
+Dos Santos made changes immediately out of the locker room, bringing on forward Nathan Ordaz, Timmy Tillman and 17-year-old Jude Terry.
+The midfielder made his first-team debut for Los Angeles as Denis Bouanga, Son Heung-Min, and Stephen Eustáquio departed the match.

 Despite heading into the night with an aggregate goal victory of 6-1, Dos Santos stressed the importance of a victory and keeping momentum going into the regular season.